-Adult black widow spider males are harmless, about half the female's size, and usually have yellow and red bands with spots on their backs.
+Adult black widow spider males are harmless, about half the females size, and usually have yellow and red bands with spots on their backs.

 The legs of the male are much longer in proportion to his body than that of the female, with it's body half the size.

-Black widow spiders can be found around wood piles, and are frequently encountered when homeowners carry firewood into the house.
+Black widow spiders can be found around wood piles and are frequently encountered when homeowners carry firewood into the house.
 Webs are usually built near the ground (occasionally within dwellings) normally in trash, rubble piles, under or around houses and outbuildings such as privies, sheds and garages.
 They can be found under eaves, in storage bins, underneath unused construction materials, inside wooden toy boxes, firewood boxes, outdoor toilets and sheds, meter boxes, and other undisturbed places.
-Black widow spiders can be found on the underside of ledges, rocks, plants and debris, wherever a web can be strung.
+Black widow spiders can be found on the underside of ledges, rocks, plants and debris, or wherever a web can be strung.
 Cold weather and drought may drive these spiders into buildings.

 The female black widow spider rarely leaves her web.
-The web she constructs is an irregular, tangled, criss-cross web of rather coarse silk.
+The web she constructs is an irregular, tangled, crisscross web of rather coarse silk.
 This same web may be rebuilt or changed on an ongoing basis depending upon her needs.
 This female spider spends most of her daylight hours there.
 She is often found hanging upside down.

 It is very common to get a brown recluse spider bite when you are changing clothes, putting your hands into a pocket, or putting on shoes.
 The brown recluse spider had crawled in there at some time to take shelter.
-The initial pain with the brown recluse spider bites is not intense, unless there is a severe reaction.
+The initial pain with the brown recluse spider bites is not intense, unless there is a severe allergic reaction.

 An open wound from the brown recluse spider bite may range form the size of an adult's thumbnail to the span of a hand.
 The sore heals very slowly (6-8 weeks) and often leaves a large, disfiguring scar.
-If bitten, collect the spider if possible for identification get medical attention immediately.
+If bitten, collect the spider if possible for identification and seek medical attention immediately.
 Apply ice packs to relieve the swelling in the brown recluse spider bite area.

-The webs brown recluse spiders spin are off-white to gray, irregular strands.
+The webs that brown recluse spiders spin are off-white to gray, irregular strands.
 The brown recluse spider is nocturnal and it's diet consists of other insects such as cockroaches and small insects.

 The female lays eggs in off-white silken cases, from May through August.
 Females can lay 300 eggs in her lifetime.
-Spiderlings emerge in 24-36 days leaving the egg case with slow development (10-12 months), and are influenced by weather conditions and food availability.
+Spiderlings emerge in 24-36 days - leaving the egg case with slow development (10-12 months), and are influenced by weather conditions and food availability.
 They reach maturity in 10-12 months.
-These spiders can survive as long as two years without available food or water.
+These spiders can survive as long as two years without readily available food or water.